CaseyHofland/docfx-unitypackage/README.md

 **Low Priority:**
 - [ ] Add customization options

-See the [open issues](https://github.com/CaseyHofland/docfx-unitypackage/issues) for a full list of proposed features (and known issues).
+See the [open issues][issues-url] for a full list of proposed features (and known issues).

 <!-- CONTRIBUTING -->
 ## Contributing

-Contributions are what make the open source community such an amazing place to learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.

-If you have a suggestion that would make this better, please fork the repo and create a pull request.
-You can also simply open an issue with the tag "enhancement".
-Don't forget to give the project a star!
-Thanks again!
+Contributions are always appreciated.
+You may do so by forking the repo and creating a pull request, or by [opening an issue][issues-url].

 1. Fork the Project
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
+2. Create your feature branch (`git checkout -b feature/my-feature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+3. Commit your changes (`git commit -m 'Add my feature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
+4. Push to the branch (`git push origin feature/my-feature`)
 5. Open a pull request